Dutton Park, Queensland: Geography

 Dutton Park is located about 4.3 km south of the Brisbane CBD.
 It is bounded to the north-east by the Beenleigh railway line and the median of Brisbane River to the south-west.
 Dutton Park lies on a ridge to the east of the Brisbane River, opposite from St Lucia.
 The site slopes down from Gladstone Road with an average gradient of 0.026.

 Annerley Road enters the suburb from the north (South Brisbane) and exits to the south (Annerley).
 Gladstone Road enters the suburb from the north-west and has its junction with Annerley Road within the suburb.
-The Park Road railway station, the Boggo Road railway station and the Dutton Park railway station are in the suburb on the Beenleigh line.
+The Boggo Road railway station (formerly Park Road railway station) and the Dutton Park railway station are in the suburb on the Beenleigh line.
 The Cleveland railway line and the Fisherman Islands railway line have their junction with the Beenleigh line in the suburb.

 The Eleanor Schonnell Bridge is a bridge across the Brisbane River connecting Dutton Park to the University of Queensland's St Lucia campus.
 It carries a busway, cyclists and pedestrians but not private automobiles.

 Along the Brisbane River in the suburb, there is a large park (also called Dutton Park) alongside the South Brisbane Cemetery.

 Along Annerley Road is the former Boggo Road Gaol, part of which remains as a heritage site.
-The remainder of the gaol site was redeveloped as the Ecosciences Precinct, part of the Boggo Road Urban Village development.
+The remainder of the jail site was redeveloped as the Ecosciences Precinct, part of the Boggo Road Urban Village development.
 The precinct is a research facility for the Queensland Government, CSIRO and the University of Queensland through the Queensland Alliance for Agriculture and Food Innovation (QAAFI).

 Apart from these major facilities, the suburb is predominantly residential, with some light industrial and commercial areas.